apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   that faster than 9 seconds without having the loot walls sometimes get softlocked on the next activation.
 Still, the spawn-in time is much quicker, and 9sec is a 1.5x speed increase at the end, too.
-* The locker holding Ember's tools, in Freddie's lair in Impound Deluxe, doesn't open all the way when BUD Bot opens it up for you.
-  The tools are still easily-grabbable, though.
 * Oletta ends up teleporting a bit during the Obsidian Forest side mission Lost and Found, when she first jumps down onto the rooftops.
 * Ammo containers seem to not always attach ammo properly; ends up below the